demianlessa/goexamples/application/README.md

-This simple project illustrates the abstraction of applications into an Application interface with flexible startup options, following a strong encapsulation mechanism where neither implementations not global variables are exposed to the client code.
+This simple project illustrates the abstraction of applications into an Application interface with flexible startup options, following a strong encapsulation mechanism where neither implementations nor global variables are exposed to the client code.

    1) Definition of an Application interface type embedding a Runnable interface.